-A limit is set per counterparty based on the expected amount of outstanding FX transactions and the corresponding expected exposure, as calculated by the method above.
+A limit is set per counterparty based on the expected amount of outstanding FX transactions and the corresponding expected exposure.
 This limit is subject to the overall counterparty limit Triodos Bank has per counterparty.

 Any collateral needed for FX transactions is calculated and managed daily.
 In the liquidity stress tests, the amount of collateral needed for FX transactions is stressed in order to calculate the potential impact on Triodos Bank’s liquidity position.

-Triodos Bank enters into FX deals with Triodos Investment Funds and these deals are hedged by deals with a few banks.
+Triodos Bank entered into FX deals with Triodos Investment Funds and these deals are hedged by deals with a few banks.
 Wrong-way risk is the risk that the exposure to a counterparty is adversely correlated with the credit quality of that counterparty.
 The FX deals with the Triodos Investment Funds do not cause wrong-way risk as these FX deals hedge the FX risk of the underlying assets of the Investment Funds.
+At the end of 2017 Triodos Bank stopped entering into new FX deals with Triodos Investment Funds because of new regulation.
 In addition, the wrong-way risk of transactions with banks is mitigated by only using banks with a sufficient credit rating and by having collateral agreements in place.

 Additional disclosure related to the credit quality of assets

-All business loans in the portfolio are periodically reviewed on an individual basis.
+Business loans in the portfolio are periodically reviewed on an individual basis.
 Their frequency depends on the debtor’s creditworthiness, the degree of market exposure and the market in which the debtor operates.
-Private loans are reviewed at portfolio level, and on individual basis if appropriate.
-The credit committee of a branch discusses and, if necessary, takes action with respect to overdue payments from debtors.
+Small business and private loans are reviewed at portfolio level, and on individual basis if appropriate.
+The credit committee of a banking entity discusses and, if necessary, takes action with respect to overdue payments from debtors.
 If there is any doubt regarding the continuity of the debtor’s core operations and/or a debtor fails to settle agreed interest and repayment instalments for a prolonged period, this debtor falls under the category of doubtful debtors and will be managed intensively.